Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

-\begin{lemma} For the 2D CAT(0) complex shown in Figure~\ref{fig:tree-repeat}, the point $p$ cannot be represented by a binary tree with distinct leaves from $\{p_1, p_2, p_3,p_4\}$. \end{lemma} \begin{proof} In the link graph (shown in Figure~\ref{fig:tree-repeat}(b)), the shortest path between $p_3$ and $p_4$ has length $180^\circ$ so, by Property~\ref{property:path-thru-O}, the geodesic between $p_3$ and $p_4$ in the complex goes through the origin.
-Similarly, the geodesics between the following pairs also go through the origin: $p_3$ and $p_2$; $p_3$ and $p_1$; $p_2$ and $p_4$.
-The only pairs of points whose geodesic does not go through $O$ are $p_1$, $p_2$, and $p_1$, $p_4$.
+As shown in Figure~\ref{fig:tree-repeat}(d), we can compute the coordinates (the distance from $O$) of points $a = .76$ and $c=.42$, and from these $b = .08$.
+We can then calculate\footnote{calculations done in Geogebra}, as shown in Figure~\ref{fig:tree-repeat}(e), that $p$ does not lie in either the shortest path from $p_4$ to $b$ or the shortest path from $p_3$ to $c$.
+Therefore, $p$ cannot be represented by a binary tree with distinct leaves from $\{p_1, p_2, p_3,p_4\}$.

 The geodesic from $p_1$ to $p_2$ crosses axis 3 at point $a$.
 The geodesic from $p_1$ to $p_4$ crosses axis 5 at point $c$.
 Because $p_1$ is closer to axis 2, point $c$ is closer to the origin than point $a$ (see Figure~\ref{fig:tree-repeat}(d)).
 The geodesic paths from $p_3$ to both $a$ and $c$ cross axis 4 and thus can be used to construct points in the cell bounded by axes 4 and 5 (where $p$ lies).
-However, as shown in Figure~\ref{fig:tree-repeat}(e), the geodesic path from $p_3$ to $a$ crosses axis 4 further from the origin at point $b$, and therefore point $p$ can only be constructed using points $a$ and $b$, as shown by the binary tree in Figure~\ref{fig:tree-repeat}(b).
-Therefore $p$ can only be represented by a binary tree that repeats the leaf $p_1$. \end{proof}
+However, as shown in Figure~\ref{fig:tree-repeat}(e), the geodesic path from $p_3$ to $a$ crosses axis 4 further from the origin at point $b$, and therefore point $p$ can only be constructed using points $a$ and $b$, as shown by the binary tree in Figure~\ref{fig:tree-repeat}(c).
+Therefore $p$ can only be represented by a binary tree that repeats the leaf $p_1$. } \end{proof}